 Any digital TV provider will need to install its particular equipment at your property.
 To watch Sky, an engineer will need to install a satellite dish on your property, so be sure to get permission from your landlord or local council (if you need it) before you commit to buy.
 Virgin Media’s TV service is transmitted via cable.
 Although unlikely, the provider’s engineer may need to do a spot of digging in and around your property, so bear this in mind before you select a TV-only package.

-Choosing a TV-only package can be a challenge, simply because you have a wide range of choices.
+Choosing a TV-only package can be a challenge, because you have a limited range of choices and the best offers might not be the most competitive if you keep your TV and broadband services separate.
 The key is to be clear about what you want to watch and then find the best package for you and your household.
 Keep an eye out for the need for cables or a satellite dish, and be sure this won't cause a problem with the owner or local council.
-Finally, be on the look out for deals which could save you money by bundling your TV with your broadband, rather than sticking to a hunt for the best TV-only deal.
+Finally, be on the lookout for deals which could save you money by bundling your TV with your broadband, rather than sticking to a hunt for the best TV-only deal.

 Yes, you can get TV only packages, primarily from Sky, since they operate a satellite service and do not require you to sign up for Sky broadband to get Sky TV.
 It might not be the cheapest option if you sign up for broadband elsewhere, as you could save money by bundling your TV and broadband services together.